ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 |:---:|:---:|:---:|:---:|:---:|
 |`cg_renderWatermark`| Toggles the visibility of the in-game watermark HUD element.|`Enabled`|`1`|`seta cg_renderWatermark "0"`|
 |`cg_renderSpeedrunTimer`| Toggles the visibility of the in-game EE Speedrun Timer HUD element.|`Enabled`|`1`|`seta cg_renderSpeedrunTimer "0"`|

+**Note:** This version of the mod works with the vanilla version of the game without the need of Game_Mod or Plutonium to load it.
+You can also compile from source using Call of Duty: Black Ops - Mod Tools (BETA): steam://install/42740